Universal basic income by country: Finland

 In the 1970s, Finnish researchers were inspired by Milton Friedman's proposal for a negative income tax.

 In 1994, Osmo Soininvaara wrote a book advocating basic income.
 The Young Finns advocated basic income in the 1990s.

 The Centre Party began advocating liberalization of labor markets and basic income in the end of the 1990s.

 In 2003, the Research Institute of the Finnish Economy published the book "Kansantalous 2028" ("Economy 2028"), which concluded that a basic income and a flat income tax rate would be a good solution.

 In 2007, Kansallinen sivistysliitto published the paper "Sisällä vai ulkona – kohti perustuloa?", which advocated basic income.

-In 2007-2011, the centre-right government was interested in adopting a basic income system.
+From 2007 to 2011, the centre-right government was interested in adopting a basic income system.
 However, the SDP and trade unions affiliated with the party were aggressively opposed to basic income.

 In 2013, Libera Foundation published a detailed proposal for Life Account ("perustili"), a savings account that allows owners to withdraw money (up to a monthly maximum) even if their balance is negative.
 Everyone would receive the account at the age of 18 and the initial balance would be 20,000 euros.
 The initial balance would replace the current student grant system.
 Life account would resemble basic income.

 In May 2015, the Sipilä Cabinet committed to carrying out a Basic Income experiment as part of a government program.
 In November 2015, Kela, the Finnish Social Insurance Institution launched a preliminary study to identify the model for implementing the experiment.

 In 2018, Finland ended the universal basic income experiment.
 The experiment was temporary.